Last updated: Jun 8, 2026, 1:08 PM

 For the full post-outage checklist (handling open checks, shift reviews, online orders, and loyalty), see Recover and Get Back Online After an Outage or Disruption.

 Only one device offline almost always points to a problem in that device's cable path, not the router.
-Trace the Ethernet cable from the device back toward the router and check each junction (printer, network switch, access point) for damage, loose connections, or unpowered equipment.
+Trace the Ethernet cable from the device back toward the router and check each junction (printer, network switch, Wireless Access Point (WAP)) for damage, loose connections, or unpowered equipment.
 For step-by-step guidance, see Single Terminal With No Network Connection.

-Toast Go® 2 handhelds use Wi-Fi and must be connected to your secured Toast network.
-The network is typically named "[Your restaurant]_Secured" or "[Your restaurant]_TOAST".
+Toast Go® 2 and Toast Go® 3 handhelds use Wi-Fi and must be connected to your secured Toast network.
+The network is typically named "[Your restaurant]_SECURE" or "[Your restaurant]_TOAST".
 Swipe down from the top of the screen and confirm Wi-Fi is enabled and connected to the correct network.
 Hardwired Toast Flex terminals and KDS devices use Ethernet and should have Wi-Fi disabled, so the same diagnosis does not apply.
-If a Toast Go® is offline and a wired device is online, consider the wireless network could be offline.
-Please call Toast Customer Care for support.

-The Toast router may not be receiving signal from the ISP modem even though other devices on your network are working.
-The cable between modem and Toast router can be loose.
-Check the cable from the internet modem to the WAN 1 or Internet port on the Toast router.
-If that cable is fully seated and the router still shows an offline status light, contact your internet provider.
+If your Internet is working on other devices but Toast says "no internet connection," the Toast router may not be receiving signal from the ISP modem even though other devices on your network are working.
+The cable between the modem and the Toast router can be loose.
+Check the cable from the Internet modem to the WAN 1 or Internet port on the Toast router.
+If that cable is fully seated and the router still shows an offline status light, contact your Internet provider.

 Have the following ready before contacting Toast Customer Care.
 This information lets Customer Care diagnose the issue quickly.